 REST API Cheat Sheet: Structure Constraints to Define or Design It Right

 Representational State Transfer (REST) is a technical description of how the World Wide Web works.
 If to imagine that the Web is a device, and it could have an operating system, its architectural style would be REST.
 A REST Application Programming Interface (REST API) is a type of web server that enables a user-operated or automated clients, to access resources that model a system’s data and functions.
-A well-designed REST API entice developers to use the web service and is today a must-have feature.
-But how to clearly define that the API is actually REST?
-Such kind of architecture describes six constraints, and we are going to describe them below in this article.
+A well-designed REST API entices developers to use the web service and is today a must-have feature.
+But how to clearly define that the API is REST?
+Such kind of architecture describes six constraints, and we are going to explain them below in this article.

 The uniform interface that any REST services must provide is fundamental to its design.

 Its constraint defines the interface between clients and servers.
 The four guiding principles of the uniform interface are: